Mental health in the Philippines: National Mental Health Program

-The Philippines has a National Mental Health Program or Mental Health Policy (Administrative Order #8 s.2001) signed by then-secretary of the Department of Health, Manuel Dayrit.
+The Philippines has a National Mental Health Program or Mental Health Policy (Administrative Order #8 s.2001) signed by then-secretary of the DOH, Manuel Dayrit.

 This policy aims to promote a better quality of mental health care in the country, to reduce the burden of mental illness, and to protect the rights of people affected by mental illnesses.

-Programs of the Department of Health under the Mental Health Policy include the improvement of the promoting of knowledge of mental health, national and local provision of services and facilities regarding the treatment of mental health, support for the research and training on mental health, and other initiatives.
+Programs of the DOH under the Mental Health Policy include the improvement of the promoting of knowledge of mental health, national and local provision of services and facilities regarding the treatment of mental health, support for the research and training on mental health, and other initiatives.
 The National Program Management Committee and the Program Development and Management teams were organized in order to oversee and manage the development of the program and to create the protocols regarding the specific policies that were implemented.

 Other stakeholders or partners for this program include the Philippine Psychiatric Association (PPA), the National Center for Mental Health (NCMH), the Philippine Mental Health Association, and Christoffel Blindenmission (CBM), an international organization that advocates for disabled people in poor countries.

 The Philippine government spends around 5% of the health budget on mental health, mostly going to the maintenance of mental hospitals.
 Medicine for mental illnesses are provided in government-run mental health institutions.
 Social insurance covers mental health concerns, but only for acute inpatient care.

-Efficacy

 According to a report done by the World Health Organization in 2007, access to mental health institutions in the Philippines favors those near the National Capital Region.
 The majority of the psychiatrists in the country also work in private practice rather than in government facilities.
 There has not been any increase in the number of beds available for patients in mental health institutions during 2002–2007.

 Regarding research on mental health, there have been several studies done, although not all were published in indexed journals.
 The available facilities for mental health have also increased throughout the Philippines and policies have been implemented to improve the quality of life of mental hospital inpatients.